Vartika0611/vats-set-go/README.md

 Fun and contactless gaming experience

 Tech Stack:
 Python
 OpenCV
 NumPy
 Machine Learning / Computer Vision

-Stay tuned for the launch! 🚀
+Stay tuned for the launch! 🚀 - will be soon here - the computer vision stan